Skip to content

 }

-Gitbook Go Report Card PkgGoDev Test Build codecov Mentioned in Awesome Go GitHub All Releases Downloads GitHub License GitHub tag (latest by date) Homebrew tag (latest by date)
+Gitbook Go Report Card PkgGoDev Test Build codecov Mentioned in Awesome Go GitHub Downloads Homebrew Formula Downloads GitHub License GitHub tag (latest by date) Homebrew tag (latest by date)

 Dasel mascot

-Dasel (short for Data-Select) is a command-line tool and library for querying, modifying, and transforming data structures such as JSON, YAML, TOML, XML, and CSV.
+Dasel (short for Data-Select) is a command-line tool and library for querying, modifying, and transforming data structures such as JSON, YAML, TOML, XML, CSV, and KDL.

 It provides a consistent, powerful syntax to traverse and update data — making it useful for developers, DevOps, and data wrangling tasks.